 First it’s important to understand what wood pellets actually are and what makes them different from ‘wood chips’.
 Most people confuse them or think they are one and the same but in reality, they are very different.

 Here’s a simple explanation for beginners: Wood pellets are made by taking sawdust from hardwoods such as maple trees then compressing it into small cylindrical shapes that are easy to store and use.
 These are then packaged under different brand names for sale.

 The pellets sold go by many names such as: smoking chips, smoker fuel, barbecue briquettes or lump charcoal.
 In short, they are small bits of compressed sawdust that burn hotter and cleaner than regular wood.

 Most people who have used the product will tell you about how good it is in terms of staying lit and giving a steady flow of smoke but at the same time making sure there’s no flavor transfer from one food item to another in your smoker if you’re using more than one type of meat or even when adding other flavors such as herbs and spices to season your dish during cooking.

 Many people claim that they get their best results when they use two different types of wood to produce smoke.

 This allows for a combination of flavors during cooking which enhances the whole experience.
 But if you are the sort who likes to keep it simple, choosing one type will do just fine.

 White oak, hickory and mesquite are all good choices but avoid pine as this can leave your food tasting like it’s been pickled or preserved with chemicals (not good!).

-I use Hickory wood pellets for my electric smoker – I’ve tried several different brands and they all work great.
+I use Hickory wood pellets for my electric smoker to smoke ribs – I’ve tried several different brands and they all work great.
 The pellet sizes are large, which is good because they don’t seem to burn as quickly as others.

 1) Best Grapevine Wood Chips